firebelley/GodotUtilities/README.md

 using GodotUtilities;

 [Node]
-private Sprite sprite; // Finds node with name "Sprite" or "sprite"
+private Sprite2D sprite; // Finds node with name "Sprite" or "sprite"

 [Node("HBoxContainer/Label")] // If a Node path is specified, that will be used instead private Label someLabel;

 public override void _EnterTree() {
-    this.WireNodes(); // assigns all nodes with a [Node] attribute }
+    this.WireNodes(); // assigns all nodes with a [Node] attribute
+    // you can also use the NotificationInstanced notification
+    // in a _Notification override
+}
 ```